Kanz001/MiCon-linera/examples/social/README.md

 For simplicity, each microchain represents one user—its owner.
 They can subscribe to other users and make text posts that get sent to their subscribers.

+"This example shows how to build a social media application using event streams.
+Each user is represented by their own microchain, and they can follow other users.
+When a user creates a text post, it's sent directly to all their followers as an event."
 ## How it Works

 The application's state on every microchain contains a set of posts created by this chain